 - In the film Detroit Rock City, the character Hawk enters an amateur competition at a male strip club in an attempt to win money to buy concert tickets.
-Because he has stuch horrible stage fright he drinks several cocktails before going on stage... and subsequently pukes all over the place.
+Because he has such horrible stage fright, he drinks several cocktails before going on stage... and subsequently pukes all over the place.

-- In the film version of Return of the King, Samwise Gamgee chugs an entire mug of ale before asking Rosie to dance with him.
+- At the end of The Lord of the Rings: The Return of the King, Samwise Gamgee chugs an entire mug of ale before proposing to Rosie Cotton.

 - After the bar brawl in Serenity, Jayne was freaked out by River even in her confinement.
-He wouldn't have confronted her if he was sober, especially considering that was close to the mistake that almost got him thrown out of the airlock during the TV show.
+He wouldn't have confronted her if he was sober, especially considering that was close to the mistake that almost got him Thrown Out the Airlock during the TV series.

-- In the book of The Wizard of Oz, the "courage" that the Cowardly Lion is given is in a liquid form, which fans of the book take as a Stealth Pun on the phrase "liquid courage".
+- In The Wonderful Wizard of Oz, the "courage" that the Cowardly Lion is given is in a liquid form, which fans of the book take as a Stealth Pun on the phrase "liquid courage".